sfc-gh-bhess/stdockerize/README.md

                               at /tmp/secrets.json.
-  -p <port>               : Port to use for the app (default is 80) -u <baseUrlPath>        : Base URL path to add to URL
+  -p <port>               : Port to use for the app (default is 80) -u <baseUrlPath>        : Base URL path to add to URL -k <platform>           : Platform to build image for (default is to build for local architecture)
+                              (if set, Makefile will contain an additional target (docker_native) to build the image for the local architecture)
   <streamlit app .py>     : The filename of the Streamlit app Python file
                               (e.g. the argument you would provide to 'streamlit run')
 ```